sweetest-framework/sweetest/GUIDELINES.md

 ##### Configuring and requiring modes

-You should configure dependencies mostly in steps classes (but in very rare cases you might also need to do it in test classes).
-You can do that by calling `requireX` in the overriden `configure` function:
+In order to have a plug-and-play-like experience you should configure dependencies mostly in steps classes (just in very rare cases you might also need to do it in test classes).
+You can add the dependency configuration by calling `requireX` in the overridden `configure` function:

 ```kotlin
 override fun configure() = super.configure()